 Simply put, they don’t.
 Hotspots are significantly cheaper and can even be free if you are using a device you already own as the hotspot.
 Some plans only rent the hotspot and have the cost of it built into the monthly fee for cellular data.
 Overall, you shouldn’t be paying more than $300 for any mobile hotspot.

 Peplink routers, on the other hand, can be thousands of dollars.
-The one that we provide comes in at $419 and features access to Band 71, multiple SIM slots, and the ability to pair with any carrier.
+The main one that we provide for our residential customers costs $419 and features access to Band 71, multiple SIM slots, and the ability to pair with any carrier.
 Because it can be paired with any carrier, the shelf life of our Peplink devices is often far longer than any hotspot.
 This helps to reduce the value gap a bit, but the Peplink device is still more expensive.